A taste of nonstandard methods in combinatorics of numbers: Introduction

 The goal of this paper is to give a soft introduction to the use of nonstandard methods in certain areas of density problems and Ramsey theory.
 To this end, we will focus on a few sample results, aiming to give the flavor of how and why nonstandard techniques could be successfully used in this area.

 Grounding on nonstandard definitions of the involved notions, the presented proofs consist of arguments that can be easily followed by the intuition and that can be taken at first as heuristic reasonings.
 Subsequently, in the last foundational section, we will outline an algebraic construction of the hyper-integers, and give hints to show how those nonstandard arguments are in fact rigorous ones when formulated in the appropriate language.
+We will also prove that all the nonstandard definitions presented in this paper are actually equivalent to the usual ``standard" ones.

 Two disclaimers are in order.
 Firstly, this paper is not to be taken as a comprehensive presentation of nonstandard methods in combinatorics, but only as a taste of that area of research.
 Secondly, the presented results are only examples of ``first-level" applications of the nonstandard machinery; for more advanced results one needs higher-level nonstandard tools, such as saturation and Loeb measure, combined with other non-elementary mathematical arguments.